Sami El Anabi: Wydad AC

 On 19 January 2023, El Anabi realized one of his biggest dreams by signing for the great Moroccan and African club Wydad AC.
 With his team he participates in the 2023 Club World Cup.
 He is a finalist in the African Champions League and the Moroccan championship during the 2022-2023 season.
 He is loaned at the end of the season to Salé where he plays 12 matches for 4 goals and being the captain of the team.

 Marsaxlokk

 On 17 January, El Anabi joins Marsaxlokk Fc in the Maltese Premier League. he made his debut with his new team on February 3, 2024 during the 2–1 victory against Gudja United in championship.
+El Anabi and his team qualified for the Conference League playoffs by finishing 4th in the Maltese Premier League.

 Nusantara United

 On 30 August 2024, El Anabi officially signed a contract with Indonesian club Nusantara United.
 He was brought in during the initial transfer window of the 2024–25 Liga 2 season.
+El Anabi is the first player in the history of Nusantara United to have played the most consecutive matches without defeat (9 games).

 Atert Bissen

 On 2 July 2025, El Anabi signed an initial one year deal with Luxembourg National Division newcomers Atert Bissen.
+El Anabi helped Bissen win the 2025–26 National Division title.